Aggregating in Pandas

 8697464

-Now here the difference is minimal, but as soon as we nest objects even further, the difference of sys.getsizeof and asizeof becomes quite obvious:
+Now here the difference is minimal, but as soon as we nest objects even further, the difference between sys.getsizeof and asizeof becomes obvious:

 getsizeof([[[]]])